pgiri/asyncoro/README.rst

 ########

-`asyncoro <http://asyncoro.sourceforge.net>`_ is a Python framework for concurrent, distributed, asynchronous network programming with coroutines, asynchronous completions and message passing.
+`asyncoro <http://asyncoro.sourceforge.net>`_ is a Python framework for asynchronous, concurrent, distributed programming with coroutines, asynchronous completions and message passing.

 Unlike with other asynchronous frameworks, programs developed with asyncoro have **same logic and structure** as programs with threads, except for a few syntactic changes - mostly using *yield* with asynchronous completions that give control to asyncoro's scheduler, which interleaves executions of coroutines, similar to the way an operating system executes multiple processes.
 In addition, asyncoro has many additional features, including message passing for communication, distributed computing/programming etc.

 Unlike threads, creating processes (coroutines) with asyncoro is very efficient.
 Moreover, with asyncoro context switch occurs only when coroutines use *yield* (typically with an asychronous call), so there is no need for locking and there is no overhead of unnecessary context switches.

 asyncoro works with Python versions 2.7+ and 3.1+.
 It has been tested with Linux, Mac OS X and Windows; it may work on other platforms, too.

 Features
 --------